Donitzo/three.js-volume-renderer/README.md

 volumeRenderer.updateAtlasTexture((xi, yi, zi, x, y, z, t) => sampler(x, y, z);
 ```

+## Installation

+Copy 'VolumeRenderer.js' into your project and import it.
+You most likely have to update the Three.js import path in the file.

 ## Instructions

 1. Import the VolumeRenderer (update the three.js import in the file)